SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 ## Sensitive data redaction

-To handle sensitive data redaction you can assign a field with the properties ```"envVarSwitch"``` or ```"envVarRedact"```.
+To handle sensitive data redaction you can assign a field with the properties `"envVarSwitch"` or `"envVarRedact"`.

-* ```"envVarSwitch"```:
-                      Only log this field, if specified environment variable is set to "true".
-                      If specified environment variable is not set to "true" or not present, field gets omitted.
+* `"envVarSwitch"`: Only log this field, if specified environment variable is set to `"true"`.
+If specified environment variable is not set to `"true"` or not present, field gets omitted.
 This is also affects fields with default values.
-* ```"envVarRedact"```:
-                      Only log this field, if specified environment variable is set to "true".
-                      If specified environment variable is not set to "true" or not present, field gets set to "redacted" if it is not set to its default value or null.
+* `"envVarRedact"`: Only log this field, if specified environment variable is set to `"true"`.
+If specified environment variable is not set to `"true"` or not present, field gets set to `"redacted"` if it is not set to its default value or null.

 Example: